 Extend Our Technology Leadership.
 We believe that our technology infrastructure and online platform give us a significant competitive advantage for the distribution of individual, family and small business health insurance.
 For example, our Electronic Processing Interchange and instant membership features reduce the time between application and enrollment.
 To extend our leadership position, we plan to continue to enhance our platform and its key capabilities to increase functionality, reliability, scalability and performance.
-In addition, we intend to continue to explore new ways to leverage and enhance our technology, including the licensing of our technology to carriers, enabling them to market and sell their products online, the introduction of new products and services, and our entry into new markets.
+In addition, we intend to continue to explore new ways to leverage and enhance our technology, including by licensing our technology to carriers, enabling them to market and sell their products online, by introducing new products and services, and by entering into new markets.